|

 --branch branch

-- Display commits that are members of the specified
+- Display commits on the specified branch.
+The

-branch.
-The expected argument is a glob of the
+expected argument is a glob of the symbolic branch name, with the most

-which case the search will be case-sensitive.
-By default,
+uppercase character, which will make the search case-sensitive.
+By

 -C ,